Ay!

-"Ay!" (stylized in all lowercase) is a song by American rappers Machine Gun Kelly and Lil Wayne.
+"Ay!" is a song by American rappers Machine Gun Kelly and Lil Wayne.
 It was released on March 4, 2022 as the third single from the former's sixth studio album Mainstream Sellout (2022).
 The song was produced by Travis Barker, BazeXX, and SlimXX.

 Background

 In February 2022, Machine Gun Kelly performed a snippet of the song at The Late Late Show with James Corden, in a medley of "Ay!", then-unreleased track "Maybe" and "Emo Girl".
 The song has been considered to a return to the hip hop genre for Machine Gun Kelly, although it comes from an album that is still largely to the pop punk genre.

 Composition

 "Ay!" is an emo rap song that blends elements of pop punk and trap, featuring "brooding but dreamy guitar loop with crisp hip-hop production".
 Machine Gun Kelly sings about sadness affecting his life, including "his preference for sad playlists, skipping meetings, and sleeping until 7 p.m."; he mentions cutting his hair and compares it to Britney Spears shaving her hair off in 2007 during her breakdown.
-Lil Wayne's verse has a reference to the band Guns N' Roses.
+Lil Wayne's verse has a reference to Guns N' Roses.